 Once columns A - C are collated into column D, we need to highlight duplicates in the contents of column D. This can be done using the Countif function.

 The results of the formulas are shown in the spreadsheet below.
-It is seen that the duplicate entry in row 10 has the value "2" in cell E10, showing that this is a duplicate.
+It is seen that the duplicate entry in row 10 has the value "2" in cell E7, showing that this is a duplicate.

 As an additional feature, in the spreadsheet below, Conditional Formatting has been used to highlight rows in which the value in column E is greater than 1.